imalimin/HardwareVideoCodec/README.md

 * More features.

 ## Start
-If you are building with Gradle, simply add the following line to the dependencies section of your build.gradle file:
+If you are building with Gradle, simply add the following code to your project:
 * Project root build.gradle
 ```
 buildscript {